Nico Hischier: International play

 Hischier's international debut was at the 2015 World U18 Championships, where he scored one goal as the Switzerland under-18 team finished fourth overall.
 He next played in the 2015 Ivan Hlinka Memorial Tournament, a tournament not regulated by the International Ice Hockey Federation (IIHF), but still considered a major event for under-18 players; Hischier recorded six points in four games.
 At the 2016 World U18 Championships he had four points as Switzerland placed eighth.

 At the 2016 World Junior Championships Hischier was the youngest player for Switzerland junior team, and the second-youngest player overall.
 He also participated in the 2017 World Juniors, scoring four goals and had seven total points in five games, the most by any player eligible for the 2017 NHL entry draft.
 He also played in the 2017 World U18 Championships, and finished with six points in five games as Switzerland lost in the quarterfinals.

 Hischier was selected to represent Switzerland senior team in the 2019 World Championship.
 In Switzerland's 9–0 win over Italy senior team, he recorded one goal and two assists.
 Hischier ended the tournament with nine points in eight games.

 He represented Switzerland at the 2024 World Championship and won a silver medal.

 Hischier was captain of Switzerland's team at the 2025 World Championship.
-He was injured during a group stage against Germany senior team and was unable to finish the tournament.
+He was injured during a group stage game against Germany and was unable to finish the tournament.
 The Swiss team went on to win silver medals.

+On 7 January 2026, Hischier was selected to play for Switzerland at the 2026 Winter Olympics.